 When not working, I’m usually at home with my family, supervising homework, going for a run, or playing a World War II boardgame with my longtime friend and gameboard rival, Dr. Ed Mantler.

-My name is Brooke Weilage.
+My name is Brooke Dorwart.
 I received my undergraduate degree in Nutrition Exercise Science from the University of Nebraska Lincoln.
 I then obtained my Masters of Physician Assistant Studies from UNMC.
 I am originally from North Platte, NE.

 I have interests in Geriatrics, Preventative Medicine, and Women’s Health.